JanSharp/quick-adjustable-inserters/notes.md

 - [x] ~~try using render_player_index for selectable entities.
 See if the selection box shows up for other players as well~~ Tried it, they are still selectable for other players, so this is not an option
 - [ ] look into renai transportation and see if it needs special support just for fun
 - [ ] wait, but why do we not get a selection changed event with selected being nil when we move the cursor off of a selectable entity from this mod and pressing the adjust key bind in the same tick, causing it to delete the previously selected entity?
+- [ ] look into smart inserters and see how hard compatibility with that mod would be
+- [ ] change hard dependency on bobinserters to hidden optional (for mod load order)
+- [ ] add own technologies with the same names and own custom icons
+- [ ] add startup settings just like bobinserters, even with the same name, but only if they don't exist already